Our faculty

 Through the Healthcare Leadership Academy, Johann hopes that leadership truly has a chance to be explored with people who are interested in understanding how to promote leadership in Healthcare.

-George is an Imperial Public Health Registrar and Emergency Medicine Doctor.
-As Director-General, he takes responsibility for the day-to-day running of the HLA, as well as separately chairing the HLA Research Collaborative.
-He is also an Honorary University Lecturer, a Fellow of the Institute of Leadership and Management, a lead for the Intermediate Leadership Programme and a Senior Manager at Medics.Academy.
+George is an Emergency Medicine Doctor.
+The Executive Committee takes responsible for the day-to-day running of the HLA, George also separately chairs the HLA Research Collaborative.
+He is also an Honorary University Lecturer, a Fellow of the Institute of Leadership and Management and a lead for the Intermediate Leadership Programme.

 He was one of the top scoring applicants for the AFP, CST and Public Health Training across the country, and has since presented national courses on ‘Success in Medical School’, ‘Preparing for the AFP’ and ‘Preparing for the PSA’.
-He is currently conducting policy research at the Department of Social Policy and Intervention, University of Oxford.
+He has conducted his policy research at the Department of Social Policy and Intervention, University of Oxford.

 Melody Redman - Clinical Genetics Registrar